odyslam/starknet-node/README.md

 It's very easy to test a device that is not shown in the list of supported devices.

-Follow the instructions and at the following modal, simply search your device (e.g Raspberry pi 3) and choose the 64bit version of the OS (there is a 64 in the name).
+Follow the instructions as described above and at the modal shown below, search your device (e.g Raspberry pi 3) and choose the 64bit version of the OS (there is a 64 in the name).

 ![](https://user-images.githubusercontent.com/13405632/158076094-8044d2b0-85dc-4940-acb5-ea27a8551a47.png)

-Install it and then go back to your balena-cloud dashboard to view the logs.
-If everything works as expected, return to this repository and open an issue to let me know.
+After you finish the installation, visit the cloud dashbord of balena-cloud and see the logs.
+If everything works as expected, then open a GitHub issues in this repository to let me know.

 ## Resources